albertogaspar/dts/README.md

 # DTS - Deep Time-Series Forecasting

+:warning: :warning: **The library is not actively maintained** :warning: :warning:

 DTS is a [Keras](https://keras.io/) library that provides multiple deep architectures aimed at multi-step time-series forecasting.

 The [Sacred](https://github.com/IDSIA/sacred) library is used to keep track of different experiments and allow their reproducibility.